 I knew that I would want it relined with the SA lining (which I had already purchased), so I figured that I would ask the tailor to take it in as well.
 But I was looking at a $200+ project, on top of the cost of the lining I’d already paid, so the alterations were set to cost more than the coat itself, so that went onto the backburner.

-But, as it turned out, I was getting better at tailoring and had been gearing up to make a suit… So I decided to take the project on myself.
+But, as it turned out, I’ve been learning how to tailor for myself and had been gearing up to make a suit… So I decided to take the project on myself.

 With the coat open, I put the lining aside for later.
 The sleeves would need major shortening, but (to Abbyshot’s credit), the cuffs had real, functional vents.
 There was no way to pull the length up at the cuff, so I would need to remove the sleeves and cut the excess off the sleevehead.
 So off came the sleeves.
 I also set those aside for later.
 With just the center “tunic” of the coat left, I started pinning.